-The Department of Labor and Training continues to keep the minority community informed of job openings in the department through posting job vacancies via the state ApplyRI notification and application system.
-This way we are guaranteed to reach those agencies and organizations on the official State EEO list and beyond.
+The Department continues to keep the minority community informed of job openings in the department through posting job vacancies via the state ApplyRI notification and application system.
+This has been helpful in ensuring that we reach those agencies and organizations on the official State EEO list and beyond.